 Objects that should be visible are transparent

 The plugin made them invisible because their shader was broken.
-Find the mod's DLL name in BepInEx/plugins/ and add it to usefallbackshader.txt.
-Takes effect on the next scene load (or immediately after shaderhelper sweep).
+Find the material name from shaderhelper nearby and add mat:MaterialName to [fallback] in the mod's txt file.
+Run shaderhelper sweep to apply.

 A mod looks wrong after being set to fallback (flat color, no textures)